-NorMI: Nonparametric Normalized Mutual Information Estimator Based on k-NN Statistics
+NorMI: Nonparametric Normalized Mutual Information Estimator Based on k-NN Statistics¶

 This software provides an extension to the Kraskov-Estimator to allow normalizing the mutual information.

-The method will be published soon as:
+The method was published in:

-D. Nagel, G. Diez, and G. Stock, in prep.
+D. Nagel, G. Diez, and G. Stock,

 If you use this software package, please cite the above mentioned paper.

-• Intuitive usage via module and via CI
+- Intuitive usage via module and via CI

-• Sklearn-style API for fast integration into your Python workflow
+- Sklearn-style API for fast integration into your Python workflow

-• No magic, only a single parameter which can be optimized via cross-validation
+- No magic, only a single parameter which can be optimized via cross-validation

-• Extensive documentation and detailed discussion in publication
+- Extensive documentation and detailed discussion in publication

 The package is called normi and is available via PyPI or conda.
 To install it, simply call: